TheAlgorithms/Python/README.md

 ## Getting Started

-Read through our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.
+Before contributing, please read over our [Contribution Guidelines](CONTRIBUTING.md).

 ## Community Channels

-We're on [Discord](https://discord.gg/c7MnfGFGa6) and [Gitter](https://gitter.im/TheAlgorithms)!
-Community channels are great for you to ask questions and get help.
-Please join us!
+You can find us on [Discord](https://discord.gg/c7MnfGFGa6) and [Gitter](https://gitter.im/TheAlgorithms)!
+Our community channels are a great place to get help and ask questions.
+We welcome you!

 ## List of Algorithms

-See our [directory](DIRECTORY.md) for easier navigation and better overview of the project.
+See our [directory](DIRECTORY.md) for easier navigation and a better overview of the project.